Diabetic and Dry Mouth Connection: Causes and Solutions

 When to Seek Professional Help

-If diabetes and dry mouth persists despite trying these measures, or if it leads to severe discomfort or complications, it’s important to consult with your healthcare provider or dentist.
+If diabetes and dry mouth persist despite trying these measures, or if it leads to severe discomfort or complications, it’s important to consult with your healthcare provider or dentist.
 They can help determine the underlying cause and recommend appropriate treatments or adjustments to your diabetes management plan.

 Conclusion